graalvm/workshops/native-image/what-the-dickens/README.md

 curl http://localhost:8080/What_the_Dickens/30
 ```

-Now you have a native executable of your application--however, it starts no faster than the original Java version.
+Now you have a native executable of your application that starts much faster than your original Java version.
-This is mainly because the performance is constrained by the amount of time the application takes to ingest the Dickens' novels.

 Stop the application before you move on, using Ctrl-C.